“Caring for you like family .”

 Most patients who suffer from an acute case of sinusitis respond well to medical treatment and return to their everyday activities within one to two weeks.
-When sinusitis persists over months, or when recurring episodes occur frequently, Dr. Robertson will work towards pinpointing the nature of your specific problem.
+When sinusitis persists over months, or when recurring episodes occur frequently, Dr. Robertson and Dr. Marshall will work towards pinpointing the nature of your specific problem.
 At times, underlying medical problems or conditions can contribute to the chronic nature of sinusitis.

 The Southeast Region of the United States is known to be especially problematic for allergy sufferers.
 Some individuals are at an unfortunate disadvantage secondary to environmental allergies.
 Whether dust mites, ragweed, or the family pet, allergens can add additional inflammation to both the sinuses and bronchi in the lungs.
 Therefore, certain patients will be at increased risk for sinusitis and bronchitis because of exposure to allergens.
-Dr. Robertson performs state of the art epicutaneous (prick) and intradermal skin testing to identify possible allergens.
+Dr. Robertson performs state-of-the-art epicutaneous (prick) and intradermal skin testing to identify possible allergens.

 Researchers have identified more than 150 primary immunodeficiency disorders (PIDD).
 These disorders are usually genetic or inherited.
 The most common PIDD’s are caused by an absence of certain forms of white blood cells (an important part of the immune system).
 Our staff is fully capable of obtaining the appropriate lab work to investigate this possibility.